Jellehegeraat/WinampRadio/README.md

 	* If u added 1 radiostation u need to add 1.
 	* If u added 2 radiostations u need to add 2.

-* change the number on line 61 to.
+* Change the number on line 61 to.
 	* If u added 1 radiostation u need to add 1.
 	* If u added 2 radiostations u need to add 2.
 ## Built With